 This is one of the best breakfast places in Orlando.
 Keke’s Breakfast Cafe features an extensive breakfast menu with entire sections dedicated to their fluffy pancakes and waffles.
 Options are of course available for eggs and meats.

 The real star of the menu is the stuffed french toast.
 If you have a breakfast sweet tooth, try the banana, nut, and caramel french toast.
 Inside you’ll find bananas, pecans, and an irresistible caramel sauce with powdered sugar.
-It can’t be beat!
+It can’t be beaten!

 Nick’s Family Diner (Rosemont)